- Category: Press Releases

 FOR IMMEDIATE RELEASE

-ALBUQUERQUE, NM (February 26, 2019) – The U.S. House of Representatives today passed a public lands package that, in part, creates thirteen new wilderness areas in New Mexico totaling more than 270,000 acres, including ten wilderness areas within the Organ Mountains-Desert Peaks National Monument and two within the Rio Grande del Norte National Monument.
-S. 47, the Natural Resources Management Act – which passed the House on a vote – contains what would be the most acreage of wilderness designated in New Mexico in a single year since 1980 if the legislation is signed into law.
+ALBUQUERQUE, NM (March 12, 2019) – U.S. President Donald Trump today signed a package of public lands legislation that, in part, establishes thirteen new wilderness areas in New Mexico totaling approximately 272,586 acres.
+Ten of the new wilderness areas are within the Organ Mountains-Desert Peaks National Monument and two are within the Rio Grande del Norte National Monument.
+The amount of new wilderness for New Mexico contained in S. 47, the John D. Dingell, Jr. Conservation, Management, and Recreation Act represents the most acreage of wilderness designated in New Mexico in a single year since 1980.

-Senators Tom Udall and Martin Heinrich co-sponsored the Organ Mountains-Desert Peaks National Conservation Act, which was absorbed into the public lands package that passed the House today.
-The legislation would designate ten wilderness areas within the national monument totaling 241,554 acres.
+Senators Tom Udall and Martin Heinrich co-sponsored the Organ Mountains-Desert Peaks National Conservation Act, which was absorbed into the public lands package that was signed into law today.
+The legislation includes ten wilderness areas within the national monument totaling 241,554 acres.

 Legislation to safeguard the wilderness in Doña Ana County was first introduced by former Senator Jeff Bingaman in 2009 in the 111th Congress, and then again by Senators Udall and Heinrich in the 112th and 113th Congresses.

-Hunting, livestock grazing, hiking, camping, horseback riding, firefighting, law enforcement activities, and border security would continue in the wilderness areas.
+Hunting, livestock grazing, hiking, camping, horseback riding, firefighting, law enforcement activities, and border security will still be permitted in the wilderness areas.
 The Organ Mountains-Desert Peaks contains approximately 306 bird species and 78 mammal species including golden eagles, mule deer, javelina, cougar, ring-tail cat, and quail.

 A 2016 poll showed 78 percent of citizens in Doña Ana County support the protection of wilderness within the Organ Mountains-Desert Peaks National Monument.

-Also included in today’s public lands package was the Cerros del Norte Conservation Act, which was also co-sponsored by Senators Udall and Heinrich, to designate the Cerro del Yuta Wilderness and the Rio San Antonio Wilderness within the Rio Grande del Norte National Monument.
-The initial bill passed the Senate without amendment in December 2017.
+Also included in the public lands package was the Cerros del Norte Conservation Act, which was also co-sponsored by Senators Udall and Heinrich, to designate the Cerro del Yuta Wilderness and the Rio San Antonio Wilderness within the Rio Grande del Norte National Monument.
+The bill passed the Senate without amendment in December 2017.
 Congressman Ben Ray Lujan sponsored an identical bill in the House of Representatives, which was co-sponsored by former Congresswoman Michelle Lujan Grisham.
+The original version of the legislation was first introduced by former U.S. Senator Jeff Bingaman in 2009.

 A poll conducted by Third Eye Strategies in 2016 found that ninety-three percent of registered voters in Taos County believe that wilderness is important to them.
 Ninety-five percent of those surveyed believe it is important for public lands to be preserved for future generations.